-Newlines Magazine publishes a wide range of essays on topics pertaining to the Middle East and beyond.
+Newlines Magazine publishes a wide range of essays on topics pertaining to the United States, the Middle East, and beyond.
 Before you submit an essay pitch, please consider whether the subject matter is likely to be of interest to us, and which Newlines storytelling format best fits your piece.

 In general, Arguments should be between 1,000 to 1,500 words, while Essays should ideally range between 2,000 and 2,500 words, but can be longer for exceptional submissions.

 Pitches and submissions should be sent electronically to: [email protected]

 Submissions by writers from the region are strongly encouraged.
 We privilege direct experience, first-hand knowledge, and expertise.
 A Newlines story should have at the heart of it real experience and direct insights.

 We are particularly interested in pitches that interpret political and social movements, that reference the literary history of the region, or those anchored by historical events.

 If you plan on submitting a pitch to Newlines, please adhere to the following guidelines: